How Many Times Can You Take the UK Driving Test?

 When another attempt is the right call

 Booking another attempt is the right call if three conditions hold.
 First, you have done a meaningful reset since the last fail: marking-sheet review, diagnostic lesson focused on recurring fault categories, mock test that passed in genuine examiner conditions.
-Second, your expected pass probability for the next attempt is at least 45 percent (matching the retake plateau or above).
+Second, you have a realistic chance next time, having addressed the gaps the last fail revealed; the published pass rate stays close to the national average even at attempts 4 and 5 (48.00 and 46.76 percent), so a reset attempt is rarely a lost cause.
 Third, the cost of the next attempt is manageable financially and you have not lost the theory certificate validity.
-Under these three conditions, the math favours booking.
-The expected cost of one more attempt at 45 percent pass probability is £138 in fees plus £210 to £350 in lessons; the alternative of stopping entirely costs your time and the previously sunk preparation hours.
-Most candidates at attempts 2 to 4 meet these conditions and should book; most candidates approaching attempt 6+ without structural change do not.
+Under these three conditions, booking usually makes sense.
+One more attempt costs £62 in fees plus £210 to £350 in lessons; the alternative of stopping entirely costs your time and the preparation already sunk.
+Most candidates at attempts 2 to 5 meet these conditions and should book; most candidates approaching attempt 6+ without structural change do not.

 When a professional re-evaluation is the right call